mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 ## Introduction

-CSS variables are created by wrapping your app with the CssVarsProvider and using the `theme.vars` notation, allowing for an efficient customization experience.
+To use CSS variables, you must wrap your app with the `<CSSVarsProvider />` utility.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';